Application deadline: February 1, 2018 @ 11:59 PM EDT.

 - The funds have limited restrictions – a characteristic of the program.

 - The funds may be used for salary support but should not exceed 25%.
+Funds may not be used to provide fringe benefits or indirect costs.

 - The support of technical assistance may include the hourly wages of a technician; however the funds may not be used to provide fringe benefits or indirect costs for the technician.